 8-MINUTE READ · By Tina Arnoldi

-Google Sheets Vs Microsoft Excel – which one is better for digital marketing?
+Google Sheets vs. Microsoft Excel: which one is better for marketing reporting?

 We’re breaking this down to help you make a decision and are looking at the following criteria: